abba-platforms/cillar/docs/CILLARCOIN.md

 Founders & Team

-25%
+30%

 Incentivizes sustained development, with long-term vesting to align team interests with ecosystem success.

-Locked & Vested Supply
+Ecosystem and Rewards; Locked & Vested Supply

-30%
+25%

 Managed under smart contracts like `CillarVesting.sol` to ensure secure, predictable, and auditable release schedules tied to specific KPIs and ecosystem maturity milestones.